-Small Things in Business, it’s easy to get carried away with big ideas and overarching objectives.
+Small Things in Business: It’s easy to get carried away with big ideas and overarching objectives.
 This is true.
 They can guide your business and its direction.
 But remember that much smaller parts make up these bigger things.

 To succeed, a business must manage mundane details.
 They can accumulate into something bigger.
 This isn’t about realizing what makes up the steps toward your larger goals.
 It’s about paying attention to small issues.
 They can have a significant impact on your success.